Skin (Marvel Comics)

+Publication history

+Skin was created by writer Scott Lobdell and artist Joe Madureira and first appeared in Uncanny X-Men #317 (October 1994).
+The issue was part of the storyline "Phalanx Covenant" and saw him kidnapped along with other young mutants.
+Skin went on to appear as a main character in the series Generation X (1994-2001).
+Skin was later killed off in Uncanny X-Men #423 (2003), where he was killed by the Church of Humanity.
+The character was resurrected in the 2019 series House of X, which began the Krakoan Age.

 Fictional character biography

 Angelo Espinosa is a former gang member from the east Los Angeles area who faked his own death for numerous reasons; to make sure that his friend Tores was not blamed for murder, to hide his newly manifested mutation from his family, and to leave that part of his life behind.
 Skin is one of four young mutants (including M, Husk, and Blink) abducted by the Phalanx, a techno-organic alien species who intended to uncover the secret behind their inability to assimilate mutants into their collective.
 Through their combined efforts and those of Banshee, Emma Frost, Sabretooth, Synch, and Jubilee, the four manage to escape their confines.
 However, Blink sacrifices herself by using her powers to destroy the Phalanx who had captured them.

-Afterwards, Skin accepts an invitation to enroll in the Massachusetts Academy, a school for mutants owned by Emma Frost.
+Skin accepts an invitation to enroll in the Massachusetts Academy, a school for mutants that is owned by Emma Frost.
 As a member of Generation X, Skin is joined by Synch, Jubilee, Husk, and M (and later by Chamber, Penance, and Mondo).
-During his stay at the Massachusetts Academy, Skin becomes close friends with Chamber because neither can pass for normal humans in public, and playfully flirts with Husk, Jubilee (whom he nicknamed Jubecita), and M. Skin is also hunted by a mutant-killing vigilante known as the X-Cutioner, who believes him to be responsible for the death of Angelo Espinosa.
-The X-Cutioner did not know that Skin is Angelo.
+During his stay at the Massachusetts Academy, Skin becomes close friends with Chamber because neither can pass for normal humans in public, and playfully flirts with Husk, Jubilee (whom he nicknames Jubecita), and M. Skin is also hunted by the mutant-killing vigilante X-Cutioner, who believes him to be responsible for the death of Angelo Espinosa and is unaware that they are the same person.
 Skin succeeds in defeating the vigilante, but keeps his identity secret.

 During Operation: Zero Tolerance, Skin and his teammates are transported to his hometown by Glorian.
 While searching for Skin's cousin Gil, they are captured by Skin's ex-girlfriend Tores, a gang leader who wants to kill him for making her believe he was dead.
 However, Prime Sentinels attack both Generation X and her gang, forcing them into a reluctant temporary truce.
 Skin and Tores act as bait to lead the Sentinels into an ambush, and Gil completes the trap by starting a huge explosion, allowing Generation X to escape.